Cptbanana3000/centerpage/CREDIT_SYSTEM_IMPLEMENTATION.md

-# VeritoLab Two-Credit System Implementation
+# CenterPage Two-Credit System Implementation

+CenterPage now implements a sophisticated two-credit system that properly values different types of analyses and operations, moving beyond a simple search counter to provide fair pricing for different services.
+This document outlines the technical implementation details.

 ## Overview
-VeritoLab now implements a sophisticated two-credit system that properly values different types of analyses and operations, moving beyond a simple search counter to provide fair pricing for different resource intensities.
+CenterPage now implements a sophisticated two-credit system that properly values different types of analyses and operations, moving beyond a simple search counter to provide fair pricing for different resource intensities.

 ## Credit Types